Oak Bay Heritage Foundation Award Past Recipients

 Michaela Sawyer is nearing completion of her diploma in the Cultural Resource Management program.
 She has also completed a BA from SFU and a Managing Archeological Collections course.
 She is passionate about the cultural field and plans to pursue her Master’s Degree once she has completed the diploma.
 As the recipient of the first Oak Bay Heritage Foundation Award, Michaela is closer to achieving her educational goals.

-For information about awards available to Cultural Resource Management participants please see the Awards, scholarships, and bursaries page.
+For information about current awards available to Cultural Resource Management participants please see the Awards, scholarships, and bursaries page.

 Upcoming submission deadlines: